mongodb/docs/source/core/replication.rst

 `priority`` value is modified.
 All nodes have a single vote in :ref:`elections <replica-set-elections>`.

-.. warning:: By default, each member of a replica set has a single vote.
-While the number of votes is configurable, this is not recommended.
-Instead, use ``priority`` to ensure that certain nodes will preferentially become primary.
-See ":ref:`replica set elections <replica-set-elections>`" for more information on this process.
+.. warning:: Always configure the :js:data:`members.priority` value to control which nodes will become primary.
+Do not configure :js:data:`members.votes` except to permit more than 7 secondary nodes.

 Use the following command sequence in the :option:`mongo` shell to set or modify a replica set priority: